RIS-Assisted Receive Quadrature Space-Shift Keying: A New Paradigm and Performance Analysis: Problem Formulation

 where we define $A_{i}=h_{m,i}^{\mathcal{R}}$, $B_{i}=h_{n,i}^{\mathcal{I}}$, $C_{i}=-h_{m,i}^{\mathcal{I}}$ and $D_{i}=h_{n,i}^{\mathcal{R}}$, to simplify the notation. $\lambda_{2}$ also can be eliminated, hence the problem can be expressed as

 The Lagrange function associated with this problem is given by

 where $\alpha\geq0$ and $\beta\geq0$ are the Lagrange multipliers for this problem.
 We know that for a convex problem, any points that satisfy the \acfi{KKT} conditions \cite{boyd2004convex} are both primal and dual optimal.
-Hence, we write the \ac{KKT} conditions for the problem (\ref{eq:Dual problem-lambda-1}) with respect to the primal and dual optimal points $\left(\lambda_{1}^{\star},\alpha^{\star},\beta^{\star}\right)$ as
+Hence, we write the \ac{KKT} conditions for the problem (\ref{eq:Dual problem-lambda-1}) with respect to the primal and dual optimal points $\left(\lambda_{1}^{\star},\alpha^{\star},\beta^{\star}\right)$ as in (\ref{eq:KKT conditions}) shown on the next page,

 where the \ac{KKT} condition 7 is equivalent to $\nabla_{\lambda_{1}}L^{(1)}\left(\lambda_{1},\alpha,\beta\right)=0$; therefore, the resulting $\lambda_{1}^{\star}$ minimizes $L^{(1)}\left(\lambda_{1},\alpha^{\star},\beta^{\star}\right)$ over $\lambda_{1}$.
 We can now directly solve these equations to find $\left(\lambda_{1}^{\star},\alpha^{\star},\beta^{\star}\right)$.